 John Shirk

 avatar

-JOHN SHIRK – Today’s Focus on God’s goodness is found in Isaiah 1, verses 16 to 18.
+JOHN SHIRK – Today’s Focus on God’s Goodness is found in Matthew 7:24 and 25.

-The cleansing effect of God’s grace reveals the goodness of God and is a reason to give thanks in the Year of Gratitude.
+The foundation of God’s Word reveals the Goodness of God and is a reason to give thanks in the Year of Gratitude.

+John Shirk